 Make sure that you’re following business needs.
 Sometimes you might prefer having something that is not common for the business, something that is not suitable for the company.
-All processes should be suitable for the company, business needs and the team.
+All processes should be suitable for the company, business needs, and the team.

 Evaluate your skills, evaluate your team, evaluate your time and include these all in your processes in a detailed manner.
 By having in mind the amount of time you have, the schedule your team is following, the tasks you need to complete, you can easily estimate time for each task.

 Make sure to periodically review your processes and workflow.
-Revision will help you understand whether you are following the pre-designed steps or whether you have shifted from the original course of work.
+The revision will help you understand whether you are following the pre-designed steps or whether you have shifted from the original course of work.
 It will also illustrate if your estimation was done well or if you still need to update estimations.
-Finally, you will be able to understand whether your expectations are real or you need to update expected final result.
+Finally, you will be able to understand whether your expectations are real or you need to update the expected final result.

 Make sure to define standards in processes for your team.

 For software testers standards exist for reporting bugs, for reports, for test plans formats, for test case formats, for code styling, for comment style, for screenshot marks or screen recordings, for hardware or software information for bugs, for tools to be used, for new suggestions and annotations.
 It’ll be best to have set templates and guidelines for the team to follow.
-In this way management will receive well structured bug reports or testing reports which are also similar in their structure.
+In this way management will receive well-structured bug reports or testing reports which are also similar in their structure.

 Define automation checks standards and running frequency.
 Are you going to run automation checks after every commit?
 What will you check every time?
-How much time will it take from a developer to make a commit and wait for automation check’s result?
+How much time will it take from a developer to make a commit and wait for the automation check’s result?

-By following well defined and right processes you’ll achieve your goal, all the members in your team will be on the same page and deliver desired outcome.
+By following well defined and right processes you’ll achieve your goal, all the members in your team will be on the same page and deliver the desired outcome.